Stuart Barton I Original Publication: May 24, 2017 I Last Updated: January 20, 2021

 Cooper, T. (2013).
 Easy Volatility Investing.
 Available here.

 Empirical CBOE research demonstrates this relationship well.
 CBOE, 2016, available here.

 Investing involves risk, including the possible loss of principal.
 Carefully consider the Strategy’s investment objectives, risk factors, charges and expenses before investing.
-This Strategy is actively managed and there is no guarantee investments selected and strategies employed will achieve the intended results.
-Strategy is subject to change.
-Active management may also increase transaction costs.
-The Strategy is not diversified, and narrowly focused investments may be subject to higher risk.
+Advisor's strategy is actively managed and there is no guarantee investments selected and strategies employed will achieve the intended results.
+Advisor's strategy is subject to change and is actively managed.
+Active management may increase transaction costs.
+Advisor's strategy is not diversified, and narrowly focused investments may be subject to higher risk.

 For a more complete disclosure please visit www.investinvol.com/disclosure.